polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/connect-a-parachain.md

 To prepare the parachain collator to be registered:

-1. Export the WebAssembly runtime for the parachain
+1. Export the Wasm runtime for the parachain

       The relay chain needs the parachain-specific runtime validation logic to validate parachain blocks.
-You can export the WebAssembly runtime for a parachain collator node by running a command similar to the following:
+You can export the Wasm runtime for a parachain collator node by running a command similar to the following:

       ```bash
       ./target/release/parachain-template-node export-genesis-wasm --chain raw-parachain-chainspec.json para-2000-wasm